 Domestic Violence is a pattern of behavior used to establish power and control over another person with whom an intimate relationship is or has been shared through fear and intimidation, often including the threat or use of violence.
 In the United States, one in four women and one in seven men will experience domestic violence in her/his lifetime.
 Globally, the number is one in three.
-In the U.S., more than 1200 women are killed each year by their partner.
+On a typical day, domestic violence hotlines in the U.S. receive more than 20,000 phone calls.

 What does The United Methodist Church say?